Le36/ROS2Mapper/Documentation/tutorials.md

         $ . install/local_setup.bash
         $ ros2 run v4l2_camera v4l2_camera_node
         ```
-        The last commands gives errors because apparently the Raspberry Pi camera doesn't have all the configuration settings a regular camera would have.
+        The last command gives errors because apparently, the Raspberry Pi camera doesn't have all the configuration settings a regular camera would have.
 The errors are probably safe to ignore.
 2. On your PC
     1. Run the following command
         ```